 Air Wisconsin Captain Jeffrey Pruett was elected Executive Vice President, Group B2, of the Air Line Pilots Association, Int'l, on Oct.
 22, 2014, at the Association's biennial Board of Directors meeting.
 His term began on Jan.
 1, 2015.

-Based in Washington, D.C., Captain Pruett flies the Airbus CRJ-200.
-He served as the Air Wisconsin Master Executive Council Vice Chairman, and Vice Chairman of the US Airways Express Pilots Alliance (USEPA).
+Based in Washington, D.C., Captain Pruett flies the Bombardier CRJ-200.
+He also serves as the Air Wisconsin Master Executive Council Vice Chairman, and Vice Chairman of the US Airways Express Pilots Alliance (USEPA).
 He was also the Air Wisconsin Local Council 49 Chairman and Captain Representative.

 Captain Pruett has a Bachelor of General Studies with minors in Professional Flight and English from the University of North Dakota.
 He currently lives in Rochester, Minn.